-Because there is no escrow account and there is no minimum offering amount, investors could be in a position where they have invested in our company, but we are unable to fulfill our objectives.
+Because there is no minimum number of securities or minimum aggregate amount of proceeds for this offering to close, we may sell fewer than all of the securities offered hereby, and investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue the business goals outlined in this prospectus.
+Because there is no escrow account and there is no minimum offering amount, investors could be in a position where they have invested in our company, but we are unable to fulfill our objectives due to a lack of interest in this offering.
 Also, any proceeds from the sale of securities offered by us will be available for our immediate use, despite uncertainty about whether we would be able to use such funds to effectively implement our business plan.
+This offering will terminate on March 6, 2023, unless the offering is fully subscribed before that date or we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.

 We have engaged A.G.P./Alliance Global Partners as our lead placement agent in connection with this offering.
 Additionally, Maxim Group LLC and Aegis Capital Corp. have agreed to serve as a co-placement agents in the offering.
-We refer to A.G.P./Alliance Global Partners, Maxim Group LLC, and Aegis Capital Corp. together as the "placement agents" in this prospectus.
+We refer to to A.G.P./Alliance Global Partners, Maxim Group LLC, and Aegis Capital Corp. together as the "placement agents" in this prospectus.
 The placement agents are not purchasing or selling the securities offered by us, and are not required to arrange for the purchase or sale of any specific number or dollar amount of our securities, but will use its reasonable best efforts to solicit offers to purchase the securities offered by this prospectus.

-Per Pre-Funded Per ADS and Accompanying Warrant and Accompanying Common V Varrant Com mon Warrant Total Public offering price \$ 1.00 \$ 0.9999 \$ 6,999,795 Placement agent fees (1) \$ 0.07 \$ 0.0699 \$ 489,986 Proceeds to us (before expenses) (2) \$ 0.93 \$ 0.9300 \$ 6,509,809
+Per Pre-Funded

+Per ADS and Warrant and Accompanying

+Accompanying Common Warrant Common Warrant Total

+Public offering price Placement agent fees(1)

+Proceeds to us (before expenses)(2)

 - (1) We have agreed to pay the placement agents a cash fee equal to 7% of the aggregate gross proceeds raised in this offering.
-We have also agreed to reimburse the placement agents for certain of their offering-related expenses and pay the placement agents a non-accountable expense allowance equal to 1.0% of the aggregate gross proceeds raised in this offering.
+We have also agreed to reimburse the placement agents for certain of their offering-related expenses and pay the placement agents a non-accountable expense allowance not to exceed 1.0% of the aggregate gross proceeds raised in this offering.
 See "Plan of Distribution" beginning on page 106 of this prospectus for a description of the compensation to be received by the placement agents. - (2) Does not include proceeds from the exercise of the warrants in cash, if any.

-Delivery of the securities is expected to be made on or about February 24, 2023.
+Delivery of the securities is expected to be made on or about, 2023.